tsdat/tsdat/docs/tutorials/vap_pipelines.md

 and the assortment of variables from all 3 input streams.
 For the non-"wave" datastream variables ("lat", "lon", "sst"), the `tsdat.transform.Interpolate` DataConverter is set.
-`Interpolate` does a simple 1D linear interpolation from the ingest timestamp to the VAP timestamp. `NearestNeighbor` could also be used here if desired.
+`Interpolate` does a simple 1D linear interpolation from the ingest timestamp to the VAP timestamp. `NearestNeighbor` could also be used here in the same manner if desired.

 For the variables pulled from the "wave" datastream (i.e. "wave_hs"), these are already mapped onto the "wave" time coordinate, so we don't need to include a DataTransform